Ravenslash/Mega-isotherm-project/README.txt

 Justin Chen
 yeutyngchen@gmail.com

-PLEASE REPORT ANY BUGS OR ANNOYANCES TO ONE OR ALL OF THESE EMAILS
+PLEASE REPORT ANY BUGS OR ANNOYANCES TO ONE OF THESE EMAILS

 thank you

 ------------------------------------------------------------------------------------------------------------------------------

 Outline:

 The NIST/ARPA-E Database of Novel and Emerging Adsorbent Materials consists of 30,000 unique isotherms collected over the course of 4 years, spanning 6,426 adsorbent materials and 299 adsorbate gases.[1]
 However, many isotherms with the same adsorbent, adsorbate, and testing conditions contain wildly varying graphs.
 We attempt to address this problem by collecting